winlibs/zlib/README.md

 ### Building for PHP

-    nmake -f win32/Makefile.msc LOC="-DASMV -DASMINF" OBJA="inffas32.obj match686.obj"
+    nmake -f win32/Makefile.msc

-This will create 32 bit zlib_a.lib using the optimized asm code.
-For the other build options see the win32/Makefile.msc header.
+This will create 32 or 64 bit zlib_a.lib depending on target used.
+For the other build options see instructions at the top of win32/Makefile.msc.